-The model and type (M/T) numbers and the serial number (S/N) are located on a label near the bottom front bezel of your computer.
+The model type (M/T) and serial numbers (S/N) are located on a label near the bottom of the lower right side of your computer.

 Appendix C. Viewing the license agreement

 The IBM International License Agreement for Non-Warranted Programs is viewable through Access IBM.
 Use of your computer signifies acceptance of this agreement.
 To view the license agreement, do the following: